JacksonFurrier/Software-quality-and-testing/course_1/README.md

 Implement a command line program in JAVA which can
  * Sort the numbers given on the cmd line argument
  * Can convert Strings to Numbers and sorts them
+ * Can decide if the given argument number is prime

 ### 1st task ###
 Login check the environment